 Doctors take advantage of this feedback loop to help them determine how much thyroid hormone they should give to patients.

-The topic of the value of TSH in determining your medication dose is a something we can discuss in another place, but let me say here that the TSH isn't always the best marker to use (7).
+The topic of the value of TSH in determining your medication dose is something we can discuss in another place, but let me say here that TSH isn’t always the best marker to use (7).

 But back to the TSH and thyroid medication for a moment.

 As you take thyroid medication by mouth it will act to reduce your TSH.

 The more medication you take the lower your TSH will go.

 So, it’s certainly possible to take enough thyroid medication that it will suppress or lower your TSH.

 Does this mean that you have the same biologic condition as those patients who have endogenous hyperthyroidism?